 My new novel, The Treasures, is the first in a trilogy about a family, and a house over several decades.
 It was published in June & I'm thrilled at the reception from readers and fellow authors

-The Treasures is Book 1 in the trilogy.
+The Treasures is Book One in the Sevenstones trilogy.
 It's about Tom Raven and Alice Jansen, how they meet, the secret that binds them, and what brings them together.
 It opens in 1965 in upstate New York and moves to Scotland, Notting Hill in the 50s, and Manhattan in the febrile, seismic summer of 68.

 ‘An absolute delight,